Last Updated on October 13, 2023 by Joanne Harper

 Do Hermit Crabs Talk to Each Other?

 Hermit crabs are vocal but lack a distinctive verbal tic akin to a cat’s meow or a dog’s.
-The sound that comes from a hermit crab tank will be a series of chirps, similar to a field of crickets.
+The sound from a hermit crab tank will be a series of chirps, similar to a field of crickets.

 A hermit crab is likely distressed or frightened if the chirping is loud and shrill.
 The sound could be a cry for help if a hermit crab is trapped on its back, or it could be a noise of protest if one hermit crab climbs over another.